Cheapest car insurance in California for a bad driving record

 Cheapest car insurance in California with multiple tickets

-Mercury Insurance is the cheapest car insurance company for drivers with multiple traffic tickets, with an average rate of $2,893 or $241.
+Mercury Insurance is the cheapest car insurance company for drivers with multiple traffic tickets, with an average rate of $2,893 a year or $241 a month.

 While one traffic ticket can affect car insurance rates, multiple tickets can significantly increase those rates.
 Failure to obey speed limits and traffic laws leads insurers to believe they will eventually have to pay claims due to risky driving.